 Seeleys Bay is the first full service community, north of Kingston, at the southern end of the Rideau Corridor.
-Located just off Highway 15, it sits on a bay a few hundred metres off the main navigation channel of the Rideau Canal Waterway.
+Located just off Highway 15, it sits on a bay a few hundred metres off the main navigation channel of the Rideau Canal.
 The visitor will find lots of accommodation choices within a few kilometres of Seeleys Bay.

 Frost Fest, an annual winter carnival, is held in early February.

 The flooding of Cranberry Marsh during the building of the Rideau Canal formed the geographic bay which was to become "Seeleys Bay".
 The dam and locks at Upper Brewers, completed in 1832, and the control dam at Morton raised the water level, flooding the marsh, changing it into today's Cranberry Lake.

 The lot on which Seeleys Bay sits was originally granted to Matilda Read.
 In 1825, her son, John Seeley, acquired the lot.
 However it was his father, Justus Seeley, with his second wife Anne and their youngest children who moved onto the land that would become the village of Seeleys Bay.
 After Justus died in 1830, Anne remained on the land.